nalsi/Info813/Report_6.md

     ## 5     0      1
     ## 6     0      1

-Ane below is a summary of the dataset by the dependent variable.
+Abe below is a summary of the dataset by the dependent variable.

     ## group: 1
     ##              vars   n  mean   sd median trimmed   mad min max range  skew